Standing cell: Auschwitz

 There were four standing cells at Auschwitz in the basement of Block 11, which measured about 1 sqyd, and in which four persons were crammed, able only to stand.
 There was only a 2 in opening for air, so that prisoners would not suffocate.
-Punishment in these cells was usually imposed for a period of 10 days.
+Punishment in these cells was usually imposed for a period of ten days.
 Auschwitz survivor Josef Kral testified at the Auschwitz Trials about the standing cells where he had been held for six weeks with three meals during that time, and about how one prisoner was so hungry, he ate his shoes.
 Commander Rudolf Höss, the camp commander, stated that punishment in the standing cells was limited to three nights, but this was disputed by prisoners.
 Artur Liebehenschel, Höss' successor at Auschwitz in 1943, removed the standing cells.

-Stalin's Soviet Union
+Soviet Union

-According to Aleksandr Mikhailovich Orlov, the standing cell, called a kishka (Russian for "intestine"), was used as part of the Stalinist purges of the 1930s.
+According to Soviet defector Aleksandr Mikhailovich Orlov, the standing cell, called a kishka (Russian for "intestine"), was used as part of the Stalinist purges of the 1930s.
 After two days in a standing cell, a Secretary of the Tatar Provincial Committee was removed in an unconscious state.

-Pinochet's Chile
+Chile

 There were standing cells at Villa Grimaldi, some of which held a single prisoner, others several.